TuomasMattila/PDF-tool/README.md

 ```

 ## Upcoming features
-- Create bookmarks for multiple PDF files at a time
 - Combining PDF files
 - Make the PDF's file name also the title for the PDF
   - Title is a part of the metadata
   - Title is often displayed in PDF viewing software instead of file name
-- GUI, maybe
+- GUI

 ## Changelog
+18.3.2023: Simple GUI for the app, adding bookmarks to multiple PDF files a time

 15.3.2023: Adding bookmarks can be cancelled if the PDF already has them

 15.3.2023: Can add bookmarks to a PDF file